Just-Danuse/ComponentTester/README.md

 My attempt to modify [Karl-Heinz Kübbeler's AVR Transistortester](https://www.mikrocontroller.net/articles/AVR_Transistortester) for more accurate and faster component measurements.
 In the future hopefully with the possibility of measuring, controlling and identifying ICs.
 For now I will use the Karl-Heinz Kübbeler design, with four channel ~~16-bit~~ >=12-bit ADCs and DACs.

-You can also see the hardware related files (schematic, PCB layout...) at [https://cadlab.io](https://cadlab.io/projects/componenttester) although the repo there is few commits behind.
+You can also see the hardware related files (schematic, PCB layout...) at [https://cadlab.io](https://cadlab.io/projects/componenttester) ~~although the repo there is few commits behind~~ no longer true, as i connected cadlab to this repo.

 I will try to stick to the [CERN Open Hardware License Version 2 - Strongly Reciprocal User Guide](https://ohwr.org/project/cernohl/wikis/uploads/cf37727497ca2b5295a7ab83a40fcf5a/cern_ohl_s_v2_user_guide.pdf), but since I'm new to Open Hardware, that's not necessarily the rule.
 So please feel free to point out any deviations or errors to me.